 This history elective will focus on helping students gain a better understanding of the inner relationship that professional and collegiate sports have on social, economic, cultural, and political forces that are at work in the United States as well as the world.
 We will examine the historical context as well as the significance of race, gender, ethnicity, and social class.
 Students will learn to think historically, which means that you will be able to see how different sports developed over time and what the factors are that contribute to the way in which the sport was played.
-In addition, we will examine the role of officials in sports.
-Everyone taking the class will have the opportunity to become a licensed OHSAA official.
-This allows for the development of attributes that lead to successful personal traits such as conflict resolution, commitment, leadership, teamwork, and responsibility.
+The sports we will focus on are baseball, football, boxing, and basketball.
+We will also examine the commercialization of sports, sports during wartime, African American athletes, and the relationship with popular culture.
+We will do our historical investigation through readings, primary sources, audio, and visual materials as well as class discussions.